 Although a sleeping bag’s warmth is usually quantified by the EN rating mentioned above, the fill power and loft are the two most important factors in determining what that rating will be.

-The material used in your sleeping bag’s shell or outer layer is important for two reasons: protection and durability; and, resistance to damp and condensation.
+The material used in your sleeping bag’s shell or outer layer is important for two reasons: protection and durability; and, resistance to dampness and condensation.

 To ensure you’re getting your hands on a sleeping bag that’s going to be able to withstand a little bit of rough treatment both inside your tent and when packed away in your backpack, look for ripstop fabric on both the liner and the shell and, ideally, a denier count in excess of 40d on the liner and 20d on the outer shell.